Orion78cvz/imgview/README.md

 ## Description

-When opening from Explorer window, enumerate the image files by the order same as the Explorer.
+When opening from Explorer window, enumerate the image files by the order same as that Explorer.

 ## Author